Introduction

 Detail the Responsibilities and Skills of a Site Reliability Engineer

-To understand what is a site reliability engineer, one must recognize their crucial role in ensuring the reliability, availability, and performance of software applications, particularly in regulated sectors like finance.
-Understanding what is a site reliability engineer involves recognizing their primary responsibilities, which encompass:
+To understand what is a Site Reliability Engineer, one must recognize their crucial role in ensuring the reliability, availability, and performance of software applications, particularly in regulated sectors like finance.
+Understanding what is a Site Reliability Engineer involves recognizing their primary responsibilities, which encompass:

 - Managing incidents